britecharts/britecharts/README.md

 ## API

-All the components expose some **common API methods** like width, height and margin.
-Additionally, each chart or component can expose specific methods.
-Those can be found in the documentation:
+All the components expose some **common API methods** like width, height, and margin.
+Additionally, each chart or component can expose specific methods you can find in the documentation:

  - [API][25], [Demo][5] Line Chart
  - [API][22], [Demo][4] Bar Chart